Hydrocodone: Legal status in the United States

 The US government imposed tougher prescribing rules for hydrocodone in 2014, changing the drug from Schedule III to Schedule II.
 In 2011, hydrocodone products were involved in around 100,000 abuse-related emergency department visits in the United States, more than double the number in 2004.

+Veterinary use

+Hydrocodone is predominantly used as an antitussive in dogs.
+Hydrocodone has low oral bioavailability and provide poor analgesia in cats and dogs.
+One study in dogs found hydrocodone to be less effective than firocoxib for dogs undergoing a tibial-plateau-levelling osteotomy.